José Agustín Goytisolo: Biography

-Born in Barcelona on 13 April 1928, in an upper class Spanish-only speaking family (that is, non Catalan-speaking though he spoke perfect Catalan and translated Catalan poems into other languages), his family was brutally shaken by the death of his mother (Julia Gay) in a Franoist Nationalist bombardment in 1938.
+Born in Barcelona on 13 April 1928, in an upper class Spanish-only speaking family (that is, non Catalan-speaking though he spoke perfect Catalan and translated Catalan poems into other languages), his family was brutally shaken by the death of his mother (Julia Gay) in a Francoist Nationalist bombardment in 1938.
 José Agustín was especially affected and named his daughter after his lost mother.
 In Words for Julia, one of his best-known poems (sung by Paco Ibáñez and Los Suaves, among others), he joins the love for both women.
 In 1993, in the Elegies to Julia Gay, he united all his mother-themed poems.
 He also deals with his feelings toward his mother in his later books The return (1955) and End of a goodbye (1984).

 He started studying Law in the University of Barcelona, and ended his studies in Madrid.
 He was a member of the so-called "Generation of the 50s", along with writers such as Ángel González, José Manuel Caballero, José Ángel Valente and Jaime Gil de Biedma.
 They shared a moral or politic commitment and a renewed attention to the lyrics and the language.

 In the 1960s and 1970s he was a key contributor to the development of Ricardo Bofill Taller de Arquitectura as a multidisciplinary endeavor.
 From that experience he drew a collection of poems named Taller de Arquitectura, published in 1976.

 According to Manuel Vázquez Montalbán, Goytisolo's poetry was not just an ideological substitute for the capitalism of Francoist Spain, but aspired to build a new humanism: